-Q — Once settings are saved and selected, additional options to rename and delete them are available:
+N — Once settings are saved and selected, additional options to rename and delete are available.

-S — After the layout and main settings of the hierarchy are set, the save button is enabled.
+P — After the layout and main settings of the hierarchy are set, the save button is enabled.
 Click the save button and enter a name for the settings.
-The settings name will be shown under point P.
+The settings name will be shown under point M.

-R —Once settings are saved (see point S) you can copy a special link for the presentation mode, which renders a diagram with the settings in real-time including the realtime indicator settings.
+O —Once settings are saved (see point P) you can copy a special link for the presentation mode, which renders a diagram with the settings in real-time including the realtime indicator settings.
 This way you can ensure, that the hierarchy map is always 100% updated and in alignment with your live data in the presentation mode.

 Updating Hierarchy Maps